BroadbandForum/usp/docs/resources/typst-template.typ

   content
 }

-// XXX some of these are ignored, e.g. authors and abstract
+// XXX some of these are ignored, e.g. subtitle, authors and abstract
 #let conf(
   title: none,
+  subtitle: none,
   authors: none,
   date: none,
   abstract: none,